Enjoy sex like you used to

 There’s nothing wrong with masturbating.
 It’s a natural thing that, when performed the right way, won’t have any negative effects on your sexual desire or performance.

-• Death grip syndrome can happen if you masturbate with a tight grip.
+• Habitual masturbation with a tight grip can reduce sensitivity over time and make it harder to climax during partnered sex.
 If you’re having difficulty reaching orgasm during sex but have no problems when you masturbate, you may be affected by death grip syndrome or DGS.

 • Changes to your porn and masturbation habits could help you recover.
 So can communicating with your partner and seeking professional help from a sex therapist.